Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

-# 🧪 Create a test suite
+# Test your ML model

 :::{warning}
 First you'll need to create a Model and a dataset (And scan your model),